kosyfrances/resmount/README.md

     ```
     $ docker build -t resmount .
     ```
-    NOTE: If you get an error like this `Got permission denied while trying to connect to the Docker daemon socket at ...` then you need to add your username to the docker group.
+    NOTE: If you get an error like this `Got permission denied while trying to connect to the Docker daemon socket at ...` then run the docker commands with `sudo`.
-    ```sudo usermod -aG docker ${USER}```
-    To apply the new group membership, you can log out of the server and back in, or you can type the following:
-    ```su - ${USER}```
-    You will be prompted to enter your user's password to continue.

 * Now run Resmount app in the background in detached mode
     ```